ilijapet/smartCOOP_project_plain_javascript_version/README.md

 ## 1) Problem statement

-Small producers don't have enough capacity to be effectively present on market as individual producer.
+Small agricultural producers don't have enough capacity to be effectively present on market as individual producer.
 That is why they have two options on their disposal:

 First: to organize themselves in traditional cooperatives in order to improve their negotiation position with bigger corporate buyers.
 Through this self-organization they can strenghten their position and the postion of their products at the market.
 Second: sell as individual producers to big corporations under conditions often not so favorable to them.